afinemax/Astron_2024/README.md

 	- `fitburst` has a cool `simulate_burst.py` script that can simulate dedispersed or dispersed dynamic spectrums
 	- [will](https://github.com/josephwkania/will/tree/master) is a simulator that can be used to inject (and extract!) simulated pulses into `.fil` files!
         - [ ] Struggling on controlling the amplitude (SNR) of the injected signal, talked to Dirk who offered advice but haven't worked on this in a while
- - [x] Work on making the pipeline run in real time
-	- [x] Modify storage location of `.fil` files from `/date` to `/date/>bandname<` for runnning the pipeline in real time
-		- [x] Modify `frb_dashboard.py` for the new file organization
-        - [x] Make a `good` dir to hold all the good `.h5` and `.png` files located at `/date/good`
-	- [ ] Figure out what causes the pipeline to crash, and adjust the number of CPU cores as needed
 - [x] record raw voltages
 	- [x] Understand how to record raw voltages aka baseband data
-	- [x] wrote function to slice a small chunk of data into a new file for a candidate
+	- [x] Wrote function to slice a small chunk of data into a new file for a candidate
-	- [ ] write a function to convert arrival times for different frequency bands based on the DM
+	- [x] Write a function to convert arrival times for different frequency bands based on the DM
-	- [ ] write function to loop through candidates, and then delete the big baseband files
+	- [x] Write function to loop through candidates, and then delete the big baseband files
+        - [x] Implement into pipeline
+	- [x] Added storage on ram disk to `frb_dashboard.py`
+	- [ ] Test
+  - [ ] Read how the `single_pulse_search` works in `presto`, and how it determines the SNR
+        - How it determines SNR
+        - what time it uses for the time of the candidate (center, top of band)
+        - How many, and what size time boxcars in the search

+- [x] Analysis of the Crab Pulsar (see [Crab analysis](https://github.com/afinemax/Astron_2024/tree/main/crab_analysis):
+	- Make plots of SNR, Fluence, $E_{\nu}$ for the crab over many hours of observations
+	- Compare to 2019, 2024 Crab paper, and Nature Paper
+	- Addtionaly make some stastical plots of the Crab in the different Bands

   ### To Do:
   - [ ] Write documenation for pipelines, new flowcharts